MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Number-Madness/instructions.md

 ## Top Tips

 1. Everything from the keyboard is a string.
+2. Division creates a real value.
-2. Only strings can be concatenated.
+3. Only strings can be concatenated.